About Mansfield Weather

 40C Days with smoke haze from bush fires are an inevitable feature of summer

-Convection Cloud generated during the 2006 Apline fires.
+Convection Cloud generated during the 2006 Alpine fires.
 The cloud appeared every day for over a week and appeared

 to create a 20 knot southerly smoke filled wind each afternoon at almost exactly the same time.